tldr-pages/tldr/pages/linux/networkctl.md

 # networkctl

 > Query the status of network links.
-> Manage the network configuration using systemd-networkd.
+> Manage the network configuration using `systemd-networkd`.
 > More information: <https://www.freedesktop.org/software/systemd/man/networkctl.html>.

 - Show a list of existing links and their status: